googlemaps/google-maps-services-java/README.md

 The `GeoApiContext` is designed to be a [Singleton](https://en.wikipedia.org/wiki/Singleton_pattern) in your application.
 Please instantiate one on application startup, and continue to use it for the life of your application.
 This will enable proper QPS enforcement across all of your requests.

+At the end of the execution, call the `shutdown()` method of `GeoApiContext`, otherwise the thread will remain instantiated in memory.

 For more usage examples, check out [the tests](src/test/java/com/google/maps).